whitead/dmol-book/style.md

 These are some notes for me and contributors on some style choice specific to this book.

+## Plots

+Import `dmol` package.
+It will set-up the style for all plots.

 ## Citations

 The goal of this book is instructional and not a comprehensive review of the literature.